Flash XML image changer

 for the the download.

-The XML flash image changer files can all be found in the template "flash" folder.
-All the images used in the changer are also in the "flash" folder.
+XML flash image changer files, including the "image_changer.xml", are located in the template "flash" folder.
+Images used in the changer are also located inside the "flash" folder.

 You can change the border color or turn off the Flash XML changer by editing the variables near the top of the sidebar.js using Notepad or any plain text editor.
 Edit the "var flashborderC" to change the Flash border.
 On some templates this border may be in your CSS file instead of in a sidebar.js.

 In your template "flash" folder, edit the "image_changer.xml" by dragging this file into Notepad to change the XML variables.
 See the notes in this XML file for options.
 Click below for details.